AnthonyBronca/AnthonyBronca/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&color=2768F7&width=435&lines=Web+Developer;Mobile+Developer;Software+Engineer;Software+Engineering+Instructor)](https://git.io/typing-svg)

-I'm a Full-stack Developer with experience building Web, and Mobile applications.
-My current role is a Junior Instructional Assistant at App Academy's Software Engineering Bootcamp.
+I am Full Stack Software Engineer.
+I have experience working with both Web and Mobile applications.
+Currently, I am working as a Software Engineering Instructional Assistant at App Academy.

-I have worked on many different projects.
-Some of my favorite projects to work on were my clone of Twitter's mobile app, making some useful NPM packages for the Node.js community, building a full stack web clone of Instagram, and building an educational course on TypeScript!
-Apart from my love for programming, I also like to spend my time at the beach or going to some local restaurants.
-As a graduate of the University of Central Florida's College of Business, and former accountant I had a lot of experience working with data in a business setting, but really loved learning to automate tasks to increase my productivity and efficiency.
-My simple scripts led me to gain company wide recognition, as some of my programs were being used within multiple departments nationwide.
-I really enjoyed the thrill of building something with great utility for my peers, and I looking to continue doing that in my future roles.
+Some of my favorite projects to work on was a [mobile clone for Twitter](https://github.com/AnthonyBronca/Twiller-mobile), a [web clone of Instagram](https://github.com/AnthonyBronca/Pixtagram), a Github [educational course on Typescript](https://github.com/AnthonyBronca/TypeScript-Course), and more recently a Full-Stack [PERN Airbnb clone made entirely with Typescript](https://github.com/AnthonyBronca/FireBnB).
+I also loved working on making some NPM packages for the node community, such as [getrandomjs](https://www.npmjs.com/package/getrandomjs)

 ## Skills
 ### Languages